 "we may profit by his severe but salutary instructions, and in the spirit of meekness learn from so able a teacher the things that belong to our peace.
 Let not the graver dictates of his pen be lost in levity or forgetfulness.
 Nor yet let us rest with the transitory and ineffectual admiration of truth, when we behold it embellished by his vivid wit and glowing fancy; but may we follow its guidance with faithfulness and pleasure".1

-Antiquarian editions of his Sermons to Young Women (1765), Sermons to Young Men (1777) and Addresses to the Deity (1785) can usually be found via used books search engine.
+Antiquarian editions of his Sermons to Young Women (1765), Sermons to Young Men (1777) and Addresses to the Deity (1785) can usually be found via used books search engines such as AbeBooks.